America's Current & Future Economic Situation - By Ted Kavadas

 Throughout this site there are many discussions of economic indicators.
 This post is the latest in a series of posts indicating U.S. economic weakness or a notably low growth rate.

 The level and trend of economic growth is especially notable at this time.
-As seen in various measures and near-term projections, the U.S. economy is undergoing an outsized level of economic contraction.
-However, most people believe that this historic level of contraction will be temporary in nature and that an economic rebound will start in the third quarter of 2020.
+As seen in various measures and near-term projections, the U.S. economy has undergone an outsized level of economic contraction.
+However, most people believe (and virtually all prominent economic forecasts indicate) that this historic level of contraction will be temporary in nature and that a sustainable economic rebound will have started in the third quarter of 2020.

 Below are a small sampling of charts that depict weak growth or contraction, and a brief comment for each: